mythology-and-legends-in-warfare

 Historical Accounts: What Roman and Greek Sources Recorded

 Our primary textual evidence comes from the Roman historian Tacitus (late first century AD), who wrote extensively about the Germani.
 In his Germania and Annals, he noted that the tribes “shout with a strange harshness, and from the reverberation of their voices against their shields, the sound is exaggerated and terrible.”
-He also described how, before the Battle of the Teutoburg Forest, the Cherusci used chants to signal their ambush.
+He also described how, before the Battle of the Teutoburg Forest, the Cherusci used chants to signal their ambush—a tactical use of sound that the Romans failed to decode until it was too late.

 “Their war-cries give them an advantage; they think that the voices of the gods can be heard in the song of the army.” — Tacitus, Germania (paraphrased)